 Is BigScoots expensive?

 BigScoots is no more expensive than any other host.
 They have comparable plans to the cheap $5/month, all the way up to enterprise level dedicated servers.
 The plans I recommend start at $34.95 per month.
 That's not cheap, but it's also inexpensive for what you get at that level.
 Having someone actually be hands-on, proactive, and managing your site for you instead of just hosting it and hanging you out to dry makes a big difference.

 Does BigScoots have a discount?

 Yes!
-You can use Convology's discount code and save 20%: GHN3N1BQFY40
+You can use Convology's discount code and save 20% on your signup costs: GHN3N1BQFY40

 Does BigScoots work well with Thrive Suite?

 100%.
 This site, my members site, and all of my sites use Thrive plugins and themes.
 They all work great.
 In fact, they work even better than on WPX.
 I no longer get those annoying save errors.